Welcome to the Home of Guilderland Prep Baseball!

 Below is an overview of the Guilderland Prep Baseball Program.

 Typically, there are two divisions, 13u and 15u.
 This is solely dependent on the number of players that register for the 13 to 15 year old age group.
 With a much larger field size and rule changes in the game (stealing, leading, balks, etc.), we attempt to populate a 13u team with this single age group to help them through this transition.
-Over the past 2 years, the rec teams have combined the 13 to 15 year old ages to one team.
-We are hoping for this to change for the 2023 season with a large number of 13 year old players.
+Over the past 2 years, the teams have combined the 13 to 15 year old ages to one team.

 In addition to the two Leagues, other area Leagues have been in search of players to add to their team or a place to send their players due to limited registrations within their League.
 This becomes a blended team.

 Thorough the cooperation of Eastern New York Travel Baseball (ENYTB), we have been working to develop a Prep Level of play that is scheduled by ENYTB for all the Prep teams in the area.
-Over the past 2 years, there have been 8 teams involved in prep level baseball.
+Over the past 3 years, there have been 8 teams involved in Prep level baseball.

 Securing managers and coaches starts before the season begins and usually before the end of a season and may continue through the registration period.
 In late March to early April, we begin the process of completing team rosters.
 We will accept registrations into mid-April and place them on a team with the lowest number of players.
 If we receive a registration beyond that time, we will do our best to place a player.